ModanwalPriti06/JS-NOTES/README.md

 ## Closure:

-A closure is the combination of a function bundled together (enclosed) where innerfunction can access outer scope function and variable.
+- A closure is the combination of a function bundled together (enclosed) where innerfunction can access outer scope function and variable.
-In other words, a closure gives a function access to its outer scope. innerfunction able to access outside variable and function.
+- In other words, a closure gives a function access to its outer scope.
+- innerfunction able to access outside variable and function.
+- A function bind with lexical environment (function along with local scope).
 ```
 function print(variable) {
   let c = 3;